nakahiro1206/SDOutpainter/README.md

 ![3d_plot](https://github.com/nakahiro1206/SDOutpainter/blob/main/assets/Screenshot%202024-07-31%20at%201.59.35.png)

-Here are the images to which it applied the proportion filter and the merged result.
+Here are the reiterated images to which the proportion filter is applied.
+Above is the left image and below is the right image used in demo section.

+![left](https://github.com/nakahiro1206/SDOutpainter/blob/main/assets/left.png)
+![right](https://github.com/nakahiro1206/SDOutpainter/blob/main/assets/right.png)

+And here is the merged result.
 This image have texture of all the input images and the continuity on the edges.
 Pre-painting will be very helpful for AI's inpainting.
-![left](https://github.com/nakahiro1206/SDOutpainter/blob/main/assets/left.png)
-![right](https://github.com/nakahiro1206/SDOutpainter/blob/main/assets/right.png)

 ![pre-painted](https://github.com/nakahiro1206/SDOutpainter/blob/main/assets/input.png)

 #### Prompt engineering(I'm still working on.)